palaniappa/smartbookmarks/README.md

     1. Same as Bookmarks.

 ## Contact Info to report issues
 You can reach me smarttoolsprod@gmail.com.
-Feel free to fork the code and make it better.
+Feel free to fork the code and make it better!

 ## Build and setup